Advocating for Yourself

 Our PUSH team has developed tried-and-true strategies for finding a provider you trust, getting answers to your questions, and ensuring your voice is heard - and we've packaged them all up for YOU!

-Note: We're in the process of assembling a few new features for this section, including a comprehensive list of questions to ask your prenatal provider, a user-submitted database of recommended medical providers and a Rapid Response Team to help you push hard when you're not being heard.
+Note: We're in the process of assembling some new features for this section, including a user-submitted database of recommended medical providers and a Rapid Response Team to help you push hard when you're not being heard.
 But in the meantime, please don't hesitate to reach out if you need help!
 You're not alone, mama.
 We've got you.

 Why You Need to Advocate